 Each plant at the OGS contains a landfill gas treatment system.
-The Plant 1 (EULFTREATMENT1) treatment system consists of a 36-inch diameter condensate/liquids knockout tank for de-watering, a 42-inch diameter carbon steel scrubber tank with scrubber pad for de-watering, two AC compressors, two radiator style aftercoolers which cool the gas, a coalescing filter with 0.3-micron coalescing filters, and a fuel gas dryer for gas de-watering and temperature control.
-The Plant 2 (EULFTREATMENT2) treatment system contains a 24-inch diameter condensate/liquids knockout tank for de-watering, a 42-inch diameter carbon steel scrubber tank with scrubber pad for de-watering, a 42-inch diameter carbon steel scrubber tank with scrubber pad for de-watering, one AC compressor, one radiator style aftercoolers which cool the gas, a 0.3-micron coalescing filter, and a fuel gas dryer for gas de-watering and temperature control.
+The Plant 1 (EULFTREATMENT1) treatment system consists of a 36-inch diameter condensate/liquids knockout tank for de-watering, a 42-inch diameter carbon steel scrubber tank with scrubber pad for de-watering, two AC compressors, two radiator style aftercoolers which cool the gas, a coalescing filter with 0.3-micron coalescing filters, and a fuel gas dryer for gas dewatering and temperature control.
+The Plant 2 (EULFTREATMENT2) treatment system contains a 24-inch diameter condensate/liquids knockout tank for de-watering, a 42-inch diameter carbon steel scrubber tank with scrubber pad for de-watering, one AC compressor, one radiator style aftercoolers which cool the gas, a 0.3-micron coalescing filter, and a fuel gas dryer for gas de-watering and temperature control.

 Preventative maintenance is conducted on the treatment systems in accordance with the maintenance plan.
 According to OGS personnel, the coalescing filters are changed once the pressure drop reaches 3.0 psi across the filters, generally.
-According to company records, the pressure drop over the last several months has been operating around 2.5 psi.
-The coalescing filters have been changed within the last four months.
-When they are replaced, the process takes about five minutes and gas is bypassed around the filter.
+Upon inspection, the pressure drop on the Plant 1 filter was 3.0 psi and Plant 2 was 1.0 psi.
+Mr. Ripke indicated that the filter on Plant 1 was due for replacement and was on their maintenance task list for the week.
+When the filter is replaced, the process takes about five minutes and gas is bypassed around the filter.
 The engines are still operating during filter replacement.